[[caption-width-right:350: [[SarcasmMode There's nothing to be afraid of]].]]

 ** Crumbled?
 Try ''chewed''...

-* Starfire going through alien puberty in "Transformation" and the scene in the same episode where she meets the lady who looks like the benevolent DC character White Witch - but who turns out to be a [[OneWingedAngel bug-like creature]] who ''eats young Tamaranians going through said Chrysalis type alien puberty''.
+* Starfire going through alien puberty in "Transformation" and the scene in the same episode where she meets the lady who looks like the benevolent DC character White Witch - but who turns out to be a [[OneWingedAngel bug-like creature]] who ''eats young Tamaranians going through said Chrysalis type alien puberty''(The scene where she transforms from her fake persona to her true form is also extremely frightening).
 Just imagine it.
 You're being enclosed a chrysalis for reasons you don't understand and nobody can explain, nobody is there to help you, and just as the cocoon closes, ''you're going to be eaten by an alien''.

 * Beast Boy turning into a monster that resembled [[Disney/BeautyAndTheBeast the Beast]] in the episode "Beast Within" due to a mutation-inducing chemical.
 And it's implied that the chemical unleashed the combined primal instincts of all of BB's most dangerous animals.